 Dr. Christy has been active in local educational groups.
 At Grissom High School he served as chairman of the Facilities committee, helping to secure the new Science wing and Gymnasium and was President of its PTSA, Alabama's largest, in 1997-98.
 He also served on the Huntsville City Schools Strategic Planning Committee and its Finance sub-panel.
 He is a member of the Huntsville City Surface Water Management Committee.

-Dr. Christy is married to the former Babs Joslin, a fellow missionary
+Dr. Christy was married to the former Babs Joslin for almost 39 years

-whom he met in Kenya.
-They have two married children, Mrs. Alison
+met in Kenya.
+Their two married children are, Mrs. Alison Fields, an

-Fields, an Applied Math graduate of Auburn University and Brian, a
+Applied Math graduate of Auburn University and Brian, a Physics/Math

-Physics/Math graduate of Auburn and PhD graduate from University of
+graduate of Auburn and PhD graduate from University of Maryland.
+He is

-Maryland.
-He is now a Post-Doc Physicist at Franklin and Marshall
+now a Post-Doc Physicist at Franklin and Marshall University.
+Garet and